thomastran8/thomas-blog/_posts/projects/software_engineer/2021-10-09-portfolio_website.md

 You are actually viewing the portfolio website right now!
 Feel free to take a look around.
 Click on links, visit different pages of my website.
 Take in the view :)

-Since you are on my portfolio website already, for this project's photo I included a photo of a random cat and a video of a cat sledding.
+Since you are on my portfolio website already, I included a photo of a cat and a video of a cat sledding.
+Enjoy!

 ## Purpose
 I made this website as a compliment to my resume to showcase my experience and projects in more detail here.
 I also post updates of what I have learned in the "Posts" section of my website.